Array Collective: The Druithaib’s Ball

-The Druithaib’s Ball - for which they were nominated for the Turner Prize - has had two forms to date.
+The Druithaib’s Ball - for which they were nominated for the Turner Prize - has had several forms to date.
 The first was an event held at the Black Box venue in Belfast in 2021.
 The event was conceived as "a wake for the centenary of Ireland’s partition", "which involved a phantasmagoria of performances, stories and wild costumes bringing a carnivalesque lightness to an often dark, difficult and divided political backdrop".
 A second iteration of the work was installed at the 2021-22 Turner exhibition held in Coventry during its year as UK City of Culture.
 The installation took the form of an immersive síbín space [anglicised spelling shebeen] or a “pub without permission”, filled with banners, photographs, ashtrays, and snacks.
 A film of the Black Box event was shown in the síbín installation.
 The group imagined the space as “a place to gather outside the sectarian divides”, in reference to the historic conflict between Irish Catholics and Protestants.

 The performers of "The Druithaib's Ball" event and subsequent installation are Vasiliki Stasinaki, Richard O’Leary, Cleamairí Feirste, Phillip Hession, Méabh Meir and Rosa Tralee.
+A third was an exhibition across two sites in Galway, in 2022.
+The installation ran in Galway Arts Centre’s performance space, Nun’s Island Theatre, from 13 August – 30 September 2022 whilst a wider exhibition of works were displayed in Galway Arts Centre’s gallery space.

+The fourth showing of the work was in their local city, Belfast, at the Ulster Museum.
+The museum also purchased the work for their permanent collection.
+Whilst the The Druithaib’s Ball was showing, there were a number of programming events including the Melt Gala, The Night Draws Near, The Sky Gives Way and a short documentary titled, Wholly Trinity was filmed inside the síbín featuring Alice Maher and Helena Walshe.